Lord Strathcona's Horse (Royal Canadians)

-Lord Strathcona's Horse (Royal Canadians) (LdSH[RC]) is a regular armoured regiment of the Canadian Army and is Canada’s only tank regiment.
+Lord Strathcona's Horse (Royal Canadians) (LdSH(RC)) is a regular armoured regiment of the Canadian Army.
 Currently based in Edmonton, Alberta, the regiment is part of 3rd Canadian Division's 1 Canadian Mechanized Brigade Group.
 Members of the regiment are commonly called Strathconas or Strats as a short form.
 It was one of the last regiments in the British Empire to be created and raised by a private individual, Donald Alexander Smith, 1st Baron Strathcona and Mount Royal.

 The regimental motto is "Perseverance".
-The colonel-in-chief of the regiment is King Charles III, while the colonel of the regiment is Brigadier-General (Retired) Craig Hilton.
-The current commanding officer is Lieutenant-Colonel M.J.D.
-Mallette, and the regimental sergeant major is Chief Warrant Officer R. Englehart.
+The colonel-in-chief of the regiment is King Charles III, while the colonel of the regiment is Colonel(Ret’d) Jamie Cade.
+The current commanding officer is Lieutenant-Colonel A. Nitu, and the regimental sergeant major is Chief Warrant Officer N. Mills.

 Regimental structure

-The regiment is currently composed of a regimental headquarters and three sabre squadrons: two tank squadrons (A and B), and a light cavalry squadron, in addition to a headquarters squadron which provides service support.
-In September 2006, B Squadron deployed to Afghanistan using the Leopard C2, the first NATO deployment of main battle tanks (MBTs) to Afghanistan.
+The regiment is composed of a regimental headquarters (RHQ), three sabre (tank) squadrons (A, B, and C Sqns), and headquarters squadron which provides service support.
+In September 2006, B Squadron deployed to Afghanistan using the Leopard C2, the first NATO deployment of main battle tanks to Afghanistan.

 Each year the squadron that distinguishes itself with the highest efficiency rating in the regiment earns the title "Prince of Wales Squadron" for the year.
 The regiment has seven affiliated cadet corps in Alberta and British Columbia.